-- equal to the applicable percentage shown in the Benefit Highlights; - subject to any Benefit Waiting Periods; and - limited to the Calendar Year Maximum Benefit.
+- equal to the applicable percentage shown in the Benefit Highlights; - subject to any Benefit Waiting Periods; - limited to the Calendar Year Maximum Benefit; and - limited to the Rollover Amount in an Insured's Maximum Benefit Rollover Account.

 What benefits are payable for Type IV Covered Dental Expenses?